Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The systemic risk tax

-Here $\hat p_i(t)$ is the default probability density\footnote{The default probability density is defined as $\hat p_i(t) = h(t)\exp^{-\int^{\tau}_0 h(\tau)d \tau}$, where $h(t)$ is the hazard rate.} of node $i$ at time $t$, and $v(t)$ the present value of \$1 received at time $t$. $R_i$ is computed at $t=0$. $\zeta$ is a proportionality constant that specifies how much of the expected systemic loss is taxed. $\zeta=1$ means that 100\% of the expected systemic loss will be charged. $\zeta<1$ means that only a fraction of the true SR increase is passed on to the tax for the causing institution.
-Ideally, it is chosen such that the efficiency of the financial system is kept the same as in the untaxed world.
-We show that this is indeed possible.
+$\zeta$ is a proportionality constant that specifies how much of the generated expected systemic loss is taxed. $\zeta=1$ means that 100\% of the expected systemic loss will be charged. $\zeta<1$ means that only a fraction of the true SR increase is added on to the tax due from the institution responsible. $\zeta$ can be chosen such that the efficiency (total transaction volume) of the financial system is kept the same as it would be in the untaxed world.
+We show below that this is indeed the case.